Collin-Dabbieri/AppliedRegressionAnalysis/Labs/Assignment3/Assignment3_Dabbieri.md

-# Number of Questions Completed
+# Number of Questions Completed: 6/6

 # 1 Q 12.40